savonet/book/quickstart.md

 ```
 Generate a sine wave.

-Type: (?id : string, ?amplitude : float, ?float) -> source(audio=internal('a), video=internal('b), midi=internal('c))
+Type: (?id : string?, ?amplitude : {float}, ?duration : float?, ?{float}) ->
+source(audio=pcm*)

-Category: Source / Input
+Category: Source / Input / Passive

-Parameters:
+Composition:

+  This source uses file composition by default.

+Arguments:

+ * amplitude : {float} (default: 1.0)
+     Maximal value of the waveform.

+ * duration : float? (default: null)
+     Duration in seconds (`null` means infinite).

- * id : string (default: "")
+ * id : string? (default: null)
      Force the value of the source ID.

- * amplitude : float (default: 1.0)
-     Maximal value of the waveform.

- * (unlabeled) : float (default: 440.0)
+ * (unlabeled) : {float} (default: 440.0)
      Frequency of the sine.
 ```

 (this information is also present in [the online documentation](https://www.liquidsoap.info/doc-dev/reference.html)).

-It begins with a description of the operator, followed by its type\index{type}, category and arguments\index{argument} (or parameters).
-There is also a section for methods, which is not shown above, but we simply ignore it for now, as it will be detailed in [a subsequent section](#sec:records).
-Here, we see in the type that it is a function, because of the presence of the arrow "`->`"\indexop{->}: the type of the arguments is indicated on the left of the arrow and the type of the output is indicated on the right.
-More precisely, we see that it takes three arguments and returns a source with any number of audio, video and midi channels (the precise meaning of `source` is detailed in [this section](#sec:source-type)).
-The three arguments are indicated in the type and detailed in the following `Parameters` section:
+It begins with a description of the operator, followed by its type\index{type}
+and its category.
+The `Composition` section describes how `sine` behaves when several sources take turns on the same stream.
+We come back to composition below.
+Then come the arguments\index{argument} (or parameters).
+Three more sections follow the ones printed above: `Methods`, `Callbacks` and `Composition methods`.
+We simply ignore those three for now, as they will be detailed in [a subsequent section](#sec:records).
+Here, we see in the type that `sine` is a function, because of the presence of the arrow "`->`"\indexop{->}: the type of the arguments is indicated on the left of the arrow and the type of the output is indicated on the right.
+More precisely, we see that `sine` takes four arguments and returns a source with an audio track made of any number of channels of raw samples (the precise meaning of `source` is detailed in [this section](#sec:source-type)).
+The four arguments are indicated in the type and detailed in the following `Arguments` section, in alphabetical order:

-- the first argument is a string labeled `id`: this is the name which will be displayed in the logs,
+- the argument labeled `id` is a string: this is the name which will be displayed in the logs,
-- the second is a float labeled `amplitude`: this controls how loud the generated sine wave will be,
+- the argument labeled `amplitude` is a float: this controls how loud the generated sine wave will be,
+- the argument labeled `duration` is a float too: the sine stops after that many seconds, and we leave `duration` out so that our sine plays forever,
-- the third is a float with no label: this is the frequency of the sine wave.
+- the last argument carries no label: this is the frequency of the sine wave.

-All three arguments are optional, which means that a default value is provided and will be used if it is not specified.
-This is indicated in the type by the question mark "`?`" before each argument, and the default value is indicated in `Parameters` (e.g. the default amplitude is `1.0` and the default frequency is `440.` Hz).
+All four arguments are optional, which means that a default value is provided and will be used if it is not specified.
+This is indicated in the type by the question mark "`?`" before each argument, and the default value is indicated in `Arguments` (e.g. the default amplitude is `1.0` and the default frequency is `440.` Hz).
+Incidentally, we could also have written `440` here: an integer is accepted wherever a float is expected.
+Two more notations show up in this type.
+A question mark *after* a type, as in `string?`, means that the value can also be `null`.
+The default value of `id` and of `duration` is precisely `null`.
+Braces around a type, as in `{float}`, mean that we can pass either a float or a function computing one.
+Passing a function lets us change the frequency or the amplitude while the stream is playing, see [there](#sec:getters).

 If we want to generate a sine wave of 2600 Hz with an amplitude of 0.8, we can thus write